charleskoffler/clprolf/README.md

 }

 * The simol compiler doesn't currently proceed simol semantic checks, nor these rules.
 And the framemworks haven't currently tools for checking this either.

+INSIGHTS ABOUT INHERITANCE AND SIMOL

+What is inheritance in OO programming?
+Inheritance could not be only a copy of attributes and methods, which we could call abusive inheritance when alone.
+In that case, composition should be used instead of inheritance.
+Inheritance has a meaning of being of the same family too.
+In the beginners package of the simol frameworks, we meet empty classes and interfaces, but their job is yet crucial.
+It's because the children classes and interfaces inherits of their sense, and not only of properties and methods.
+Simol allows to secure inheritance and avoid having only a technical inheritance.
+Having roles, added with semantic inheritance control on roles, are a guarantee that we think about a meaning too.
+So a business class can not inherit from a computational class.
+But this could be not enough, and inheritance might be still incoherent.
+A Human class could inherit of a Heart class, because there are both real-world objects simulation.
+That's why the "nature" keyword prevents of having inheritance without being really the same kind of thing.
+So we can see simol roles as a securing of object oriented programming, nothing more, and as if we would proceed the same way as a programmer who would respect good practive rules in OOP.
+That said, simol let us choose the role and interpretation, and simol let us enforce inheritance in case we want to not respect the semantic rules(with "Forced_inh" and "Forced_int_inh").
+So we are sure of flexibility in pratical situations, and that simol is as powerful as classical OO Languages.

 SIMOL FRAMEWORK FOR C# DEVELOPPERS
 As C# is close to Java, a simol C# framework provide attributes like the java annotations, despite Java is the main language in simol.
 It permits to leverage simol in C# too, for the C# users.
 It acts as the java annotations, except for some details.
 The interface and class attributes are more precise by targetting a class or an interface.
 But there is no 'Nature' or 'Contracts', nor 'With_compat' on a local variable, due to C# attributes limitations.
 It is not very important the lack of 'Nature' and 'Contracts', because of the existing ":" in C#, and once the users know the philosophy of simol about this.
 For the "With_compat", the most important is about field and parameters, not about local variables.
 And interfaces names begin by 'I', in C#, they are remarkable.